weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 37. Select **Finish**.
 This initiates the search.
 It may take several minutes for the Search to complete.

 38. Review the search results.
-    ‎
-    ‎**Note:** If the Compliance data admin role has not fully propagated through the system since you assigned it to Nestor Wilke’s account in Task 1, you will receive a warning message that indicates: **To preview search results, please ask your Compliance admin to grant you Preview permission.**
+Because Nestor was not assigned the eDiscovery Manager role, he is unable to view the search results.
+Therefore, the following message should appear at the top of the screen: **To preview search results, please ask your Compliance admin to grant you Preview permission.**

+39. Leave the Edge browser open and proceed to the next lab.

 # End of Lab 4